-

 Full text follows:

-The Markham-Unionville Rotary Club is proud to partner with Amica-Unionville and the Markham Food Bank on a food drive in this community.
 The Markham Food Bank is a registered non-profit charity working to alleviate food insecurity for Markham community members.
 With the help of volunteers and donations, the Markham Food Bank offers food supplies and other basic necessities to community members.
 The Markham Food Bank is committed to creating a welcoming environment of fairness and equality for everyone that walks through our doors.
-During the pandemic the needs of the Markham Food Bank has increased.
-Food bank usage has increased by about 46% since the start of the pandemic.
-The current inflation caused by pandemic supply-chain issues and the war in Ukraine will make this even worse. |

 2023 Rotary Great Lakes Watershed Cleanup - April 22, 2023